drigoor/peas-with-raylib/README.md

 mklink /J c:\home\quicklisp\local-projects\peas-with-raylib c:\home\projects\lisp\peas-with-raylib
 ```

-`Bag of Peas` raylib a simple and easy-to-use library to enjoy videogames programming.
+`Bag of Peas` with raylib, a simple and easy-to-use library to enjoy videogames programming.

 ```lisp
 ;; load the peas